Children's Garden Volunteer Opportunities

 This long-term program has shifts available on weekends, select weekdays, and during special events.

-Applications, essays and references are due no later than January 1st.
-Position descriptions, training requirements, and expected commitments are listed here.
+Applications, essays and references are due no later than March 1st.

 Minimester opportunities are available at Lewis Ginter Botanical Garden for middle school and high school students interested in one-week hands-on experiential learning.